Radio-frequency assisted switching in perpendicular magnetic tunnel junctions

 We investigate RF-assisted switching in circular nanoscale p-MTJs, schematically shown in \cref{fig:device_diagram_RvsH_RvsI}a.
 The devices studied have diameters $D=85$, 65, 45, and 25\,nm, a CoFeB FL thickness $d=2.21$\,nm, and an MgO tunneling barrier with resistance–area product of $7 \, \Omega \, \mu$m$^2$.
 The pinned layer is a synthetic antiferromagnet (SAF) \cite{mckinnon2022} (Methods). \Cref{fig:device_diagram_RvsH_RvsI}b,\,c show measurements of resistance as a function of out-of-plane magnetic field and quasi-static current for a $D = 45$\,nm p-MTJ.
+Tunneling magnetoresistance (TMR) measurements, averaged over 135 devices for each diameter, show a weak dependence on device size, with a mean $\mathrm{TMR} = 130\,\%$.
+Using material parameters extracted from spin-torque FMR measurements, the macrospin approximation for the dimensionless thermal stability at room temperature ($\Delta$) predicts $\Delta = 85$ for the $D=25$\,nm p-MTJs.
+This diameter is close to the macrospin limit, where experimental values are expected to be comparable to the model predictions \cite{sun_spin-torque_2013}.
+These measurements demonstrate the high thermal stability and large tunneling magnetoresistance of the devices.\\

-These measurements demonstrate the thermal stability and high tunneling magnetoresistance of the device. \\ \Cref{fig:pulse_chain_time_sweep}a illustrates the pulse sequence used for measurements of p-MTJ switching probability $\mathcal{P}$ ($0 \le \mathcal{P} \le 1$) in the conventional DC write pulse switching regime.
+\textbf{\myfont RF-assisted switching measurements} \Cref{fig:pulse_chain_time_sweep}a illustrates the pulse sequence used for measurements of p-MTJ switching probability $\mathcal{P}$ ($0 \le \mathcal{P} \le 1$) in the conventional DC write pulse switching regime.
 In this paper, we study switching from the low-resistance parallel (P) to the high-resistance antiparallel (AP) state at room temperature in zero external magnetic field.
 A large-amplitude square DC write pulse is applied to the device in the P state, followed by the resultant resistance readout and a longer reset pulse returning the MTJ back to the initial P state.
 The measurement is repeated $10^5$ times to reliably measure $\mathcal{P}$ for a given write pulse duration $t_\mathrm{DC}$ and amplitude $V_\mathrm{DC}$. \Cref{fig:pulse_chain_time_sweep}b shows the results of our measurements for a $D=45$\,nm device as a function of $t_\mathrm{DC}$ for three values of $V_\mathrm{DC}$.
 All voltage values reported in this paper are voltages applied across the MTJ (Supplementary Note 1).